tarantool/doc/doc/how-to/getting_started_tcm.rst

 ..  admonition:: Enterprise Edition
     :class: fact

-    This tutorial uses `Tarantool Enterprise Edition <https://www.tarantool.io/compare/>`_ .
+    This tutorial uses `Tarantool Enterprise Edition <https://www.tarantool.io/compare/>`_.

-In this tutorial, you get :ref:`tcm` up and running on your local system, start a Tarantool EE cluster, and learn to manage the cluster from the |tcm| web UI.
+In this tutorial, you get :ref:`tcm` up and running on your local system, deploy a local Tarantool EE cluster, and learn to manage the cluster from the |tcm| web UI.

 To complete this tutorial, you need:

 *   A Linux machine with glibc 2.17 or later and a GUI.
-*   A web browser based on Chromium 108 or later, for example, Google Chrome or Mozilla Firefox.
+*   A web browser: Chromium-based (Chromium version 108 or later), Mozilla Firefox 101 or later, or another browser.
 *   The Tarantool Enterprise Edition SDK 3.0 or later in the ``tar.gz`` archive.
-    See for :ref:`enterprise-setup` for information about getting the archive.
+    See :ref:`enterprise-setup` for information about getting the archive.

 Setting up Tarantool EE
 -----------------------

-1. Extract the Tarantool EE SDK archive:
+#.
+Extract the Tarantool EE SDK archive:

     .. code-block:: console

-        $ tar -xvzf tarantool-enterprise-sdk-gc64-<VERSION>-<HASH>>-r<REVISION>>.linux.x86_64.tar.gz
+        $ tar -xvzf tarantool-enterprise-sdk-gc64-<VERSION>-<HASH>-r<REVISION>>.linux.x86_64.tar.gz

-    In result, the ``tarantool-enterprise`` directory is created beside the archive.
+    This creates the ``tarantool-enterprise`` directory beside the archive.
-    This directory contains three executables of key Tarantool EE components: ``tarantool``, ``tt``, and ``tcm``.
+    The directory contains three executables for key Tarantool EE components:

+    *   ``tarantool`` - Tarantool Enterprise Edition
+    *   the - :ref:`tt <tt-cli>` command-line utility
+    *   ``tcm`` - :ref:`tcm`

-2. Add the Tarantool EE components to the executable path running the ``env.sh`` script included in the distribution:
+#.
+Add the Tarantool EE components to the executable path running the ``env.sh``
+    script included in the distribution:

     .. code-block:: console